mvp/uhubctl/README.md

 #### _USB devices are not removed after port power down on Linux_

-> :arrow_right: This is fixed by [#450](https://github.com/mvp/uhubctl/pull/450) if you are using Linux kernel 6.0 or later.

 After powering down USB port, udev does not get any event, so it keeps the device files around.
 However, trying to access the device files will lead to an IO error.

-This is Linux kernel issue.
-It may be eventually fixed in kernel, see more discussion [here](https://bit.ly/2JzczjZ).
-Basically what happens here is that kernel USB driver knows about power off, but doesn't send notification about it to udev.
+This is Linux kernel [issue](https://bit.ly/2JzczjZ) and is [fixed](https://github.com/mvp/uhubctl/pull/450) since uhubctl 2.5.0 for systems with Linux kernel 6.0 or later.

-You can use this workaround for this issue:
+If you are still using Linux 5.x or older, you can use this workaround for this issue:

     sudo uhubctl -a off -l ${location} -p ${port}
     sudo udevadm trigger --action=remove /sys/bus/usb/devices/${location}.${port}/